PRONI Annual Releases

 This process involves the referral of the files to the Responsible Authority for sensitivity review.
 This entails a page by page examination to make sure that a record contains nothing sensitive as defined by the Freedom of Information Act (FOI), General Data Protection Regulation (GDPR) and the Data Protection Act (DP).

-- 29 files will stay closed in full, the bulk of which are individual prisoner files
+- 28 files will stay closed in full

 Issues covered

-Some of the main significant issues covered by the 1999 release include:
+Some of the significant issues covered by the 2002 release include:

 Full and partial closure